Jim Arvanitis: Training and discipline

 A well-known physical fitness devotee, Arvanitis has trained daily for most of his life, stretching, lifting weights, and running between six and eight miles on a daily basis.
 To develop his striking tools he has long utilized various equipment much of which was unseen in martial arts in the early days: small plastic and rubber balls suspended from the ceiling for accuracy; for timing, the double-end bag; and for power an assortment of customized heavy bags.
 With his understanding of body mechanics he was able to generate a large amount of force in his blows.
 Many who held focus gloves and Thai pads for him to hit claim that the impact of his punches and kicks dislocated their shoulders.

 Arvanitis was always eager to test himself and was also involved in numerous real-life scrapes.
 Coupled with a high energy level was an intense discipline for working out either alone or with partners.
 Jim sparred all kinds of opponents, from boxers, kickboxers, and karate black belts to wrestlers.
 Some outweighed him by more than sixty pounds.
 In sparring he advocated protective gear in order to simulate realistic conditions without risking serious injury.
-Those who trained with him have often said that he was simply at "another level."
 One of his top followers remarked that he was challenged frequently at his school, and few lasted more than a few minutes against him in impromptu matches.
 Mas Ayoob once stated in another 1970s article that "Jim Arvanitis was possibly the finest total combat athlete that America had yet produced."